Strings and skyrmions on domain walls: Analytic solution

-So for a field $\varphi$, which creates a domain wall, and a field $\chi$, localized on it, we obtained the analytic solution, given by (\ref{anphi}) and (\ref{anchi}) respectively; $\alpha$ is given by (\ref{alpha}).
-Since $\alpha$ and $A$ are functions of the parameters of the model, (\ref{constraint}) gives one constraint for a set of parameters, under which such a solution exists.
+So, for a field $\varphi$ creating a domain wall and a field $\chi$ localized on it, we have obtained an analytic solution given by (\ref{anphi}) and (\ref{anchi}), respectively.
+The value of $\alpha$ is given by (\ref{alpha}).
+Since $\alpha$ and $A$ are functions of the parameters of the model, (\ref{constraint}) gives a constraint on a set of parameters, under which such a solution exists.